howonlee/mertonon/docs/v0_6_roadmap.md

 - [ ] Other views reframe

 - [ ] Grid CRUD sidebars reframe
+- [ ] See if it was easy enough that we might do it all this week and kill statecharts. if not, no biggie

 - [ ] Redirect after login, logout, intro...
 - [ ] Update mertonon.com